 Simpler, fairer VAT fines

-The UK’s HMRC is introducing a new Value Added Tax penalty and interest regime for late returns and payments.
-This was included in the recent government budget.
+The UK’s HMRC has introduced a new Value Added Tax penalty and interest regime for late returns and payments.
 The aim of the reforms is to reduce penalties on taxpayers with a good compliance record compared to frequent offenders.
 It will also harmonise the rules between VAT and income tax self-assessment to make the entire regime more coherent.

 Register for our FREE global VAT and GST news updates.

-The new system will replace the existing single default surcharge on both late returns and penalties.
+The new system replaced the existing single default surcharge on both late returns and penalties.
 This system can lead to disproportionate charges for returns in just a few days late, which has clogged up tribunal appeals for HMRC.
-HMRC is now looking to remedy these two problems.
+HMRC was looking to remedy these two problems.
 Our VAT Filer can accurately populate any UK VAT returns with verified data from our VAT Calculator or VAT Auditor services.